Squeezed Attention: Accelerating Long Context Length LLM Inference: Introduction

-To this end, we propose \textit{\OURS} as a method to accelerate fixed context applications by accelerating the attention computation.
+We propose \textit{\OURS} as a method to accelerate fixed context applications by accelerating the attention computation.
 Our method, illustrated in Figure \ref{fig:thumbnail}, accelerates inference by quickly identifying which keys in the fixed context are important for a given query token.
-This approach involves a two-stage algorithm.
-In the first stage, we cluster the keys in the fixed context {offline} based on their semantic similarity and then represent keys from the same cluster using a single representative ``key centroid''.
-This offline clustering enables fast retrieval of important keys (i.e., those most semantically relevant to incoming query tokens) during inference.
-In the second stage, when the user input is received, we retrieve the important keys by first comparing the query tokens with the key centroids, rather than the entire set of keys, in order to identify the important key clusters.
+Offline prior to inference, we cluster the keys in the fixed context based on their semantic similarity and then represent keys from the same cluster using a single representative ``key centroid''.
+At inference time, when the user input is received, we retrieve the important keys by first comparing the query tokens with the key centroids, rather than the entire set of keys, in order to identify the important key clusters for the current query.
 Once the important clusters are identified, we retrieve their associated keys and compute exact attention only with those high-scoring keys.
 Our method can be further extended to a \textit{hierarchical} clustering and retrieval scheme, as shown in Figure~\ref{fig:thumbnail}, efficiently narrowing the search space by first leveraging coarser-grained clusters and then refining the search using fine-grained clusters.
-As we will later discuss in Section~\ref{subsec:complexity_analysis}, this approach can reduce the memory and compute complexity of lookups to logarithmic complexity with respect to the fixed context length.
+In contrast to existing solutions~\cite{zhang2024h2o,li2024snapkv,ge2023model} that identify less important tokens once and discard them throughout the entire generation, our method \textit{dynamically} identifies and retrieves only the information that is \textit{semantically} relevant to each generation step.
+This allows our method to preserve generation quality while reducing the number of KV cache entries loaded from memory by up to 8 times (including loading key centroids), as highlighted in Section~\ref{sec:results}.
+By optimizing memory bandwidth as well as computational costs, \OURS effectively reduces overheads for both generation and prefill during long-context inference.